 I learned that Americans call this vegetable, which is quite bitter, an endive.
 Europeans call it chicory.
-As you can see, the color of the endive is a pale green at the tip but mostly white.
-When farmers grow the endives, they grow them underground, indoors, or covered up, to prevent sunlight from turning the leaves green, and to preserve the creamy white color of the vegetable.
+The color of the endive (as you can see) is a pale green at the tip but mostly white.
+When farmers grow the endives, they grow them underground, indoors, or covered up.
+This is to prevent sunlight from turning the leaves green, and to preserve the creamy white color of the vegetable.

 Previously, I had only ever heard of chicory as an additive to coffee.
 For example, the very famous Cafe du Monde, in New Orleans, has delicious coffee with chicory in it.
 Long story short, my understanding is that chicory root was first added to coffee by the French during the Napoleonic blockade of 1808 which resulted in a coffee shortage.
 The chicory was added to help make the coffee “stretch” and later this practice continued in the French colony of Louisiana.
 Huffington Post’s great article has the whole scoop and additional details about why chicory is added to coffee.

-I’m so happy to learn about how this vegetable has been used, and now know that the chicory, or endive, can be cooked up in a variety of ways.
+I’m so happy to learn about how this vegetable has been used!
+I now know that the chicory, or endive, can be cooked up in a variety of ways.
 One of the best preparations must be this Endive au Jambon Sauce Mornay.